 About This Statistic

-The communications services sector, traditionally the segment of the IT industry that generates the most revenue, was worth 1,472 billion U.S. dollars in 2015.
-While it will remain the largest segment for some time, spending is expected to fall further to 1,454 billion U.S. dollars by the end of 2016.
-Wireless services spending, which accounts for a significant portion of communications services, are predicted to be worth more than 1 trillion U.S. dollars in 2016.
-Further loss to IT spending is also projected for the devices market.
-Spending in this market, which includes personal computers, tablets, ultramobiles, and mobile phones, is forecast to drop to 641 billion U.S. dollars in 2016.
+The communications services sector, traditionally the segment of the IT industry that generates the most revenue, was worth 1,374 billion U.S. dollars in 2016.
+Wireless services spending, which accounts for a significant portion of communications services, were predicted to be worth more than 1 trillion U.S. dollars in 2016.